Place: Ches-Way Apartments

 More on Dr. Charles Hunter

-Hunter was born in 1873 in Scotland and studied medicine at the University of Aberdeen before coming to Winnipeg.
-He was a a prominent physician by the time he moved to 797 Broadway (now Honeyman) with an office on the 7th floor of the Boyd Building on Portage Avenue.
+Dr. Charles Hunter was born in 1873 in Scotland and studied medicine at the University of Aberdeen before coming to Winnipeg.
+He was a prominent physician by the time he moved to 797 Broadway (now Honeyman) with an office on the 7th floor of the Boyd Building on Portage Avenue.

 Dr. Hunter enlisted to serve in the First World War with the Canadian Army Medical Corps.
-Based in England, he quickly rose through the ranks to become a Lieutenant Colonel and distinguished himself with his work as an inspector of Canadian military hospitals and examined thousands of casualties as part of the military's Medical Board.
+Based in England, he quickly rose through the ranks to become a Lieutenant-Colonel.
+He distinguished himself with his work as an inspector of Canadian military hospitals and examined thousands of casualties as part of the military's Medical Board.

-Hunter resumed his practice after the war but by that time his wife Marjorie had relocated to an apartment block.
-It was common during the war when the "man of the house" went overseas for spouses and family to have to relocate to smaller premises or move in with family due to the drop in household income.
+During the war, his wife, Marjorie Hunter, relocated to an apartment block, suggesting they rented rather than owned the house.
+It was common during wartime, when the "man of the house" went overseas, for spouses or families to relocate to smaller premises or move in with family due to the drop in household income.

 Hunter is described in Manitoba Medicine: A Brief History as "a short, irascible Scot".
-He continued his own practice until 1922 and taught at the U of M until 1933 when he was made professor emeritus.
 A collection of his papers are at the University of Manitoba College of Medicine Archives.

 Related: